New bridge is in foreground. Click image for full-sized rendering.

 Approximately $409.6 million

-Funded by Hampton Roads Transportation Accountability Commission and Virginia's SMART SCALE Program
+Funded by Hampton Roads Transportation Accountability Commission, Virginia's SMART SCALE Program and the Federal Highway Administration

 VDOT determined a design-build contracting approach would expedite delivery of the I-64 High Rise Bridge Project.
 Under this method, the design-builder performs final design, right-of-way acquisition, utility relocation, permit acquisition and construction.
 This approach allows some of these activities to be done concurrently.